 The Public Financing Authority (PFA) was formed in August of 1998.
 TECP is used for the acquisition and renovation of facilities and the acquisition and upgrade of information systems.
-Current projects include the Radio Network and Microwave Towers.
+Current projects include the Radio Network and Microwave Towers, the Human Resources/Payroll System Upgrade, and the Current Land Records Management & Permit Processing/Tracking System.